codepunkt/codepunkt/README.md

 I work as a Software Architect at [dSPACE](https://www.dspace.com/en/pub/home.cfm) where I support multiple scrum teams with web technologies and cloud architecture.
 I've been building for the web since 1996 and left a footprint in various industries.
 I live in Paderborn, Germany, where I organise the local JavaScript meetup.

 I'm curious, open-minded and love technology, UI and UX design and video games.
 I believe in a culture that allows failure, supports experiments and celebrates learnings.
-I do some quality consulting as a freelancer in the areas of web application development, SaaS and cloud architecture and write about web development and cloud technology on my [Blog](https://codepunkt.de/writing) and [Twitter](https://twitter.com/code_punkt).
+I do some quality freelance consulting for web application development, SaaS and cloud architecture and write about web development and cloud technology on my [Blog](https://codepunkt.de/writing) and [Twitter](https://twitter.com/code_punkt).

 </td><td valign="top" width="50%">